|

 Toulouse-Lautrec. |

-Lecturer: Shirley Turner MA Oxon
+Speaker: Shirley Turner MA Oxon

 |

-Shirley Turner is a historian and a freelance lecturer and course lecturer for the V. and A. Museum. |
+Shirley Turner is a historian and a freelance speaker and course speaker for the V. and A. Museum. |

 |